Listed buildings in Upton, Newark and Sherwood

 Upton is a civil parish in the Newark and Sherwood district of Nottinghamshire, England.
-The parish contains 24 listed buildings that are recorded in the National Heritage List for England.
-Of these, one is listed at Grade I, the highest of the three grades, two are at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.
+The parish contains 24 listed buildings in the National Heritage List for England.
+One is listed at Grade I, the highest of the three grades, two are at Grade II*, and the others are at Grade II, the lowest grade.
 The parish contains the village of Upton and the surrounding countryside.
 To the east of the parish is a former workhouse, which is listed together with its infirmary.
 The other listed buildings are in the village, and consist of a church, headstones in the churchyard, a former country house and its gateway, smaller houses, cottages, farmhouses, and associated structures, a public house and a telephone kiosk.